Microplastics: Sewage treatment plants

 Sewage treatment plants, also known as wastewater treatment plants (WWTPs), remove contaminants from wastewater, primarily from household sewage, using various physical, chemical, and biological processes.
 Most plants in developed countries have both primary and secondary treatment stages, and some provide a tertiary stage.
 In the primary stage of treatment, physical processes are employed to remove oils, sand, and other large solids using conventional filters, clarifiers, and settling tanks.
 Secondary treatment uses biological processes involving bacteria and protozoa to break down organic matter.
 Common secondary technologies are activated sludge systems, trickling filters, and constructed wetlands.
 The optional tertiary treatment stage may include processes for nutrient removal (nitrogen and phosphorus) and disinfection.

 Microplastics have been detected in both the primary and secondary treatment stages of the plants.
 A groundbreaking 1998 study suggested that microplastic fibers would be a persistent indicator of sewage sludges and wastewater treatment plant outfalls.
 A study estimated that about one particle per liter of microplastics are being released back into the environment, with a removal efficiency of about 99.9%.
 A 2016 study showed that most microplastics are actually removed during the primary treatment stage where solid skimming and sludge settling are used.
 When these treatment facilities are functioning properly, the contribution of microplastics into oceans and surface water environments from WWTPs is not disproportionately large.
 Many studies show that while wastewater treatment plants certainly reduce the microplastic load on waterways, with current technological developments they are not able to clean the waters fully of this pollutant.

 Sewage sludge is used for soil fertilizer in some countries, which exposes plastics in the sludge to the weather, sunlight, and other biological factors, causing fragmentation.
 As a result, microplastics from these biosolids often end up in storm drains and eventually into bodies of water.
 In addition, some studies show that microplastics do pass through filtration processes at some WWTPs.
 According to a study from the UK, samples taken from sewage sludge disposal sites on the coasts of six continents contained an average one particle of microplastic per liter.
 A significant amount of these particles was of clothing fibers from washing machine effluent.

+Plastic production industry and recycling plants

+Plastic producing and recycling industry as a point source of microplastic pollution has been investigated less frequently but was shown to contribute substantial amounts of small plastic particles to the environment: A study in Austria showed that a plastic plant released between 50 and 200 kg of primary microplastics during heavy rainfall, and a study conducted in Sweden showed a runoff of pellets through industrial wastewater of tens of thousands particles per day.
+Investigating a recycling plant in the UK, it was estimated that tons of microplastics were released into the environment.